 - Peel your potatoes and slice in half.

-- Add your gold potatoes to the boiling water.
+- Add potatoes to the boiling water.

 - Boil until you can easily pierce the largest potato with a fork.